stanley-fork/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 At the charter level, a cross-node consistency threshold `eta_consistency_BSD` is specified.
 If on overlapping families one observes

+Here Tension_Q002(m; k) denotes the tension score produced by the Q002 encoding, evaluated on the same k family under the shared cross-node frozen calibration tuple.

 ```txt
 Tension_BSD(m; k) - Tension_Q002(m; k) > eta_consistency_BSD
 ```